Sure Dividend

 Source: Investor Presentation

-In addition, the REIT receives 96.3% of its annualized base rent from investment-grade tenants while it has an 8-year average duration of remaining leases, one of the longest periods in the REIT universe.
+In addition, the REIT receives 96.3% of its annualized base rent from investment-grade tenants, and its remaining leases average 7.7 years, one of the longest periods in the REIT universe.

 Canadian Tire Corporation, which is the major tenant of CT REIT, has a history of 102 years, a strong market position in Canada and ample room for future growth.